briandoylegit/Axe/README.md

 ```
 ### Usage

-Compare the known (National Monumnets Layer) with the potentially unknown (what you observe in the aerial and LIDAR imagery)
+Compare the known (National Monuments Layer) with the potentially unknown (what you observe in the aerial and LIDAR imagery)

 ## Built With